WICG/keyboard-lock/explainer2.md

 ## How the API currently works

 The `lock()` method accepts an array of DomKeys to lock/capture.
 These keys can be a mix of Browser and System level keys.
-If an array is not speficied, then all keys (Browser and System) are captured
+If an array is not specified, then all keys (Browser and System) are captured

 `lock()` returns a promise which either resolves w/o a return value or rejects with an error.